How can I recycle my cannabis packaging?

 You may see a 1, which is a common plastic code that shows the product is made from Polyethylene Terephthalate (PET).
 Soft drink containers (and dried flower packaging) often feature this plastic, which can be recycled into useful items such as pillow stuffing, t-shirts, carpeting, or even more containers.

-Plastic code 2 stands for High Density Polyethylene (HDPE), which is commonly found on milk and juice jugs, yogurt containers and shampoo bottles: it can be recycled into blue boxes and playground equipment.
+Plastic code 2 stands for High Density Polyethylene (HDPE), which is commonly found on milk and juice jugs, yogurt containers, and shampoo bottles: it can be recycled into blue boxes and playground equipment.

 Another common plastic code is 5, which is the symbol for Polypropylene (PP).
 Often found on syrup and ketchup bottles (and on dried flower packaging), Polypropylene can be recycled into objects such as ice scrapers.